anbasile/nlpitalia/README.md

 # nlpitalia
 A collection of NLP resources for Italian.
+Do you want to add a new resource?
+Ping me at me@angelobasile.it

 ## Corpora